iapyeh/GGeditor/docs/User Guide.rst

 Generic Directive
 -----------------

- ``Generic directive`` can be used for all kinds of directive.
-It will give you a table like below, you should replace all the placeholder to fit your needs.
+ ``Generic directive`` can be used for all kinds of reST directive.
+It will give you a table as shown below, you should replace all the placeholder to fit your needs.

-\ |IMG3|\

-This is an example of directive ``toctree``.

 \ |IMG4|\

-Please be noted that “name” and “content” is required, arguments and options are not.
-If there is no arguments, the placeholder should be removed.
-If there is no options, the options row (2nd row) can be deleted.
-If there is more than one options, they should be put line by line or row by row.
+The following table is an example of directive ``toctree``.

 \ |IMG5|\

+Please be noted that “name” and “content” are required, arguments and options are optional.
+If there is no arguments, the placeholder of arguments should be removed.
+If there is no options, the options row (2nd row) can be removed, or put your content in the 2nd row.
+If there is more than one options, these options should be put line by line or row by row.

+\ |IMG6|\

 This is the reST generated from the above table.

-\ |IMG6|\
+\ |IMG7|\

 You have to replace the name and content for your own purpose.
 One of the usage is to create customized admonition.
 The following directive table will create a ``And, by the way…`` dialog for you.